tlienart/Franklin.jl/docs/src/man/syntax.md

 ```
 `````

-In order to show the output, just write
+In order to show the raw output, just write

 ```judoc
 \output{./code_pg1/ex1}